 Redlands Security: 405.422.6200

 Prior to coming to Redlands in August 2013 Koehler was the head baseball coach at El Reno High School.
 In 2008, Koehler came back to his hometown, El Reno, from Cedar Valley College (NJCAA) located in Lancaster, TX.
 Koehler served 7 seasons there as the head coach leading that program to national recognition, finishing the 2004 season ranked 3rd in the NJCAA national polls.
 During his tenure there he coached over 40 student/athletes who transferred to and earned four year university scholarships.
-Coach Koehler also had two former players drafted into Major League Baseball.
+Coach Koehler also had three former players drafted into Major League Baseball.
 Koehler also spent six seasons on the coaching staff at the University of Indianapolis as an assistant coach for Coach Gary Vaught.
 The Indianapolis Greyhounds finished 3rd in the 2000 NCAA II College World Series in Montgomery, Alabama.
 In January 2012, Koehler was elected into the University of Indianapolis' Athletics Hall of Fame as a member (asst. coach) of the 2000 team.

 As a player, Koehler was part of a state championship team at El Reno High in '91, earning All-State honors that year as well.
 Koehler earned All American honors at Redlands C.C. in '93 and after graduation from RCC, transferred to Oral Roberts University.
 Koehler finished his collegiate playing career at the University of Indianapolis where he received his bachelor's degree in business education ('97) and master's degree in curriculum and instruction- educational technology ('00).